riuls/Challenges_and_Project_IoT_2023/README.md

 ### Challenge 3:

-The third challenge was about TinyOS and TOSSIM.
+This challenge was about TinyOS and TOSSIM.

 We had to implement a simple routing protocol based on broadcasting strating from a provided sketch.
 Before transmitting a message, each node checks its routing table to see if a route is present for the selected destination: if it is, the message is forwarded to the next hop, otherwise a ROUTE_REQ message is sent in broadcast.
 When the actual destination will receive a ROUTE_REQ message, it will answer in broadcast with a ROUTE_REPLY.